waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 - **Objective:** Guide the lost FARFETCH'D to the apprentice at (7, 28) to get HM01 CUT.
-- **Current Strategy:** My `farfetchd_herder` agent was a failure and has been abandoned.
-My new strategy is to conduct a manual, systematic search of the entire Ilex Forest to find the Farfetch'd's new location.
-The puzzle cannot be solved without finding the bird first.
+- **Current Strategy:** The solution must be to herd the Farfetch'd.
+My previous systematic search of the forest confirmed all other paths are dead ends.
+The `farfetchd_herder` agent was a failure because it was designed to find a path for me to push the bird, but it couldn't account for the bird's reactive movements to twigs, making its pathing plans useless.
+The core mechanic is stepping on twigs to make the bird move, not direct herding.
 - **Verified Mechanics:**
     - **Proximity (Turning):** Moving near the Farfetch'd can cause it to turn.
 It has also been observed to turn without player movement.
     - **Movement Mechanic (Twigs):** Stepping on a twig causes the Farfetch'd to disappear and reappear at a new, predetermined location.
 This resets the immediate puzzle state.